 The Ghana Statistical Service produced a map of each region, showing the boundaries of the selected PSUs.
 At the second stage, a systematic sampling technique with a random start was used to select migrant and non-migrant households from the selected EAs.
 A screener survey was used at this stage to determine households which have absent migrants, seasonal migrants and or returned migrants.
 Field Assistants made a sweep of the PSU to enumerate and list all inhabited domestic addresses.
 The household records were then complied into an address sampling frame stratified by non-migrant and migrant households.
 The migrant category was then stratified into the following three groups: seasonal migrants, returned migrants and absent out-migrants.
 Four households in the non-migrant stratum and 11 households in each EA) were then randomly selected for interview.
-The selection procedure thus ensured that about 400(26.7%) of the 1500 households come from non-migrants households (i.e. control group), while the remaining 1100 are selected from migrants households.
+The selection procedure thus ensured that about 400 (26.7%) of the 1500 households come from non-migrants households (i.e. control group), while the remaining 1100 are selected from migrants households.
 We selected more people from migrants' households so as to ensure that we have more respondents in the various categories of migrants.

-The earlier MOOP data consists of two waves of panel data (2013 and 2015), with 1412 households in March 2013 survey round and 1100 households surveyed in March 2015 in five dominant migrant sending regions of Ghana (i.e. Northern, Upper East, Upper West, Brong Ahafo, and Volta).
-The 2015 study was designed to provide the basis for a further round of data collection by eliciting consent to record and retain contact and location details of the 1114 households.
+The 2013 sample was traced in 2015 and re-interviewed, with a total of 1116 households surveyed in March 2015 in five dominant migrant sending regions of Ghana (i.e. Northern, Upper East, Upper West, Brong Ahafo, and Volta).
+The 2015 study was designed to provide the basis for a further round of data collection by eliciting consent to record and retain contact and location details of the 1116 households.